 He has appeared at all levels including the Court of Appeal without Queen’s Counsel and the High Court.
 He appears against senior family barristers and has appeared against Queen’s Counsel without being led himself.
-He has been admitted as an Australian lawyer at the Supreme Court of New South Wales.
+He has been admitted as a practising Australian Solicitor and is enrolled as a Barrister and Solicitor of the High Court of New Zealand.

 Matthew advises and represents clients in all these cases without them needing a solicitor.

 Matrimonial Finance and Divorce

-Matthew has a very busy practice representing husbands and wives in proceedings to divide their assets after separation, including in negotiations, in mediation and multi-day final hearings.
+Matthew has a very busy practice representing husbands and wives in proceedings to divide their assets after separation, including in negotiations, in arbitration, in mediation and multi-day final hearings.
 Matthew has a particular interest in the forensic nature of this work.
 He acts in cases of alleged fraud and those involving third party or trust issues.
 He represents these third parties, such as the parents of the separating couple, where there is a claim the relative owns matrimonial property.

 Matthew provides advice on the prospects of success in writing and is available to meet with clients by video facilitates where that is preferred.

 Matthew is an expert in advising unmarried couples on the division of their property when they separate and assisting them in making or responding to claims.
 He also advises couples on living together, including the preparation of cohabitation agreements to decide how property should be divided if they separate in the future.

-He enjoys cases with international dimensions where one parent wishes to relocate a child to another country and has extensive experience of such applications from relatively local relocations within the European Union to jurisdictions further afield, such as New Zealand.
+The focus of Matthew’s expertise is cases with an international dimension where one parent wishes to relocate a child to another country or there is an allegation of abduction.
+He has extensive experience of such applications from relatively local relocations within the European Union to jurisdictions further afield, such as South Africa and New Zealand.

 Sports Law Specialist